emirakdere/Shogi/README.md

 # Modified Chess Game

 Implementation of the backend of a chess-like game.
-Enjoy!

 ## Files and Classes